 A nice route to follow is first disembark at Shifen Station (十分) to visit the old streets town area and waterfall.
 Continue on the train towards the terminal station, Jingtong (菁桐), to visit the town and its historical attractions.
 Finally, walk back along the tracks to Pingxi (around 20 mins) to enjoy a nice snack and set a lantern into the sky.
 Hopefully by then it will be dark enough for you to light your lantern and watch it fly over the horizon.
 Don't forget to stand on the train tracks as you let your lantern go!

-In 2018, the Lantern Festival (元宵節, Yuanxiaojie) will be held on 2 March.
+In 2020, the Lantern Festival (元宵節, Yuanxiaojie) will be held around 8 February.

 Pingxi at night time is a very different experience than that during the day.
 Many visitors choose to stay overnight in Jiufen prior to visiting due to its closer proximity, or Keelung for its amazing night market.

 Every year around Chinese New Year the Sky Lantern Festival (平溪天燈節) draws massive crowds of people together in Pingxi to release their Chinese Lanterns together in a sign of celebration of the new year, in 2018 held on 2 March (元宵節, First Full Moon).

 Visitors interested in Taiwan's coal mining heritage should definitely visit Jingtong Town (菁桐) at the end of the Pingxi Line.